ParticularSpace/A9-README-Generator/README.md

   ## Installation

-  Have node.js installed and  clone the repo from github.
+  Have node.js installed and clone the Github repo.

   ## Usage

-  Create a Quality README
+  To create a quality README

   ## License

  This project is licensed under the MIT license.
+To learn more please visit https://choosealicense.com/licenses/mit/

   ## Contributing

-  Sam Jones, UC Berkeley Coding Extension
+  Sam Jones, UC Berkeley Coding Boot camp

   ## Tests

-  Open terminal and run node index.js to see if the command lines function.
+  Open terminal and run node for index.js

   ## Questions